maqqju/croker-method-for-analogies/examples/examples.md

 **What will follow?**

 Now, let's take the features we came up with on the scaled up analogy and bring them to our current context-instance.
-The following is maybe how the exercise on innovating the annual hackaton be concluded:
+The following is maybe how the exercise on innovating the annual hackathon be concluded:

   * Prize money - we already do that
   * International - what if we can invite some of our foreign partners to participate?
   * K/O Phase - this is cool, we can make a build up with different topics, and every round will eliminate some teams.
 We can also put milestones at every 3 hours, and those who don't reach them will be eliminated.
-  * Live coverage - we can broadcast hot instances of the hackaton using Facebook live!
+  * Live coverage - we can broadcast hot instances of the hackathon using Facebook live!
 Even more so, we can actually encourage the teams to open up to the public the "locker-room talk" while they are putting their genious at work!
-  * Commentary - this is difficult in the hackaton context.
+  * Commentary - this is difficult in the hackathon context.
   * Betting - no.
   * Collectibles - we can print some memorabilias for the event: keychains, pendrives, t-shirts, hats - yes this is absolutely cool!
   * Live audience - not really what engineers would like while they are working.